CRISES IN THE CAPITALIST SYSTEM

 because it was under European colonial rule.

-The war brought significant changes and suffering to African territories, especially those under German control such as;
+WWI brought significant changes and suffering to African territories, especially those under German control.

 1. Change of Colonial masters.